 Replacing the tubing

-The tubing in the earmold should be replaced when it becomes yellow or stiff, potentially once a year.
-Consult yourHearing Care Professional in relation to this.
+The tubing in the earmould should be replaced when it becomes yellow or stiff.
+Consult the Hearing Care Professional in relation to this.

 The hearing instrument itself must never be washed or immersed in water or other liquids!